Patience Worth: The appearance of Patience Worth

 Beginning in July 1912, Pearl Curran and her friend Emily Grant Hutchings were making a call on a neighbor who had a ouija board and during that call there came what purported to be a message from a relative of Mrs. Hutchings.
 Mrs. Hutchings then bought a ouija board and took it to Mrs. Curran's house with the idea of continuing the communications.
 Pearl was somewhat indifferent and had to be coaxed to participate at the board.
 On June 22, 1913 a communication from "Pat-C" began to come through.
 Then on July 8, 1913 the board seemed to be possessed with unusual strength and supposed communications from Patience Worth began.
 "Many moons ago I lived.
 Again I come.
 Patience Worth my name.
 Wait, I would speak with thee.
 If thou shalt live, then so shall I. I make my bread at thy hearth.
 Good friends, let us be merrie.
 The time for work is past.
 Let the tabby drowse and blink her wisdom to the firelog."
 When asked when she lived, the dates 1649–94 were given and that her home was "Across the sea".

 Although Worth indicated that she was from England, she never named the town or village in which she lived.
 She did give some clues which were deduced by Casper Yost and other intimates of the Currans to indicate that Patience Worth had lived in rural Dorsetshire with her father John and mother Anne.
 Curran had a mental picture of the place in which Patience Worth lived indicating that Patience lived in "...green rolling country with gentle slopes, not farmed much, with houses here and there.
 Two or three miles up this country on this road was a small village ---few houses."
-Mrs. Curran then visualized Patience leaving for America on a huge wood, three-masted schooner.
-Patience was described by Mrs. Curran as "...probably about thirty years.
+Curran then visualized Patience leaving for America on a huge wood, three-masted schooner.
+Patience was described by Curran as "...probably about thirty years.
 Her hair was dark red, mahogany, her eyes brown, and large and deep, her mouth firm and set, as though repressing strong feelings.
 Her hair had been disarranged by her cap, and was in big, glossy, soft waves."
-Mrs. Curran also saw Patience "sitting on a horse, holding a bundle tied in sail-cloth, tied with thongs and wearing a coarse cloth cape, brown-gray, with hood like a cowl, peaked.
+Curran also saw Patience "sitting on a horse, holding a bundle tied in sail-cloth, tied with thongs and wearing a coarse cloth cape, brown-gray, with hood like a cowl, peaked.
 The face is in shadow.
 She is small and her feet are small---with coarse square-toed shoes and gray woolen stockings."
 After a long voyage the ship arrives at the jagged coast of America, where they could find no landing place for the ship.
 They launched several flat boats.
-According to Mrs. Curran, Patience was standing in the prow of her boat and became one of the first to reach the shore.
+According to Curran, Patience was standing in the prow of her boat and became one of the first to reach the shore.
 Patience Worth was later to indicate that she was eventually killed by the Indians.